Vinnybrunn00/whatsapp_discover/README.md

 ---

+# Installing perl dependencies for ubuntu
+### OBS

+If these dependencies are not installed, **whatsapp_discover.pl** will not work.

+## libnet-pcap-perl
+	$ sudo apt-get install libnet-pcap-perl
+## libnetpacket-perl
+	$ sudo apt-get install -y libnetpacket-perl

 ### Note

 This code has been released as a PoC, and it does not pretend to be a hacking malicious tool.
 That is why real time sniffing has been disabled in this first version, to prevent from script kiddies.